 Pretty similar to my 20 minute pumpkin ravioli.

-Compared to the pumpkin ravioli these stuffed shells have way more cheesy goodness, if you loved that recipe than you will love this one!
+Compared to the pumpkin ravioli these stuffed shells have more cheesy goodness since it's made with mozzarella cheese.

-Each shell is stuffed with a mixture of parmigiano reggiano (the real good parmesan, not the green tub of fake stuff), mozzarella cheese, ricotta cheese, fresh rosemary, nutmeg, salt and pepper.
+- Three Cheese.
+Each shell is stuffed with a mixture of parmigiano reggiano (the real parmesan, not the kraft kind), mozzarella cheese and ricotta cheese.

 How To Make Stuffed Shells With Pumpkin Cream Sauce

 Cook the pasta.
 Start by boiling the jumbo shells in salted water.
 Try to cook them just until they are al dente, much softer and they will start falling apart.
+It's easier to fill al dente shells than too soft.
 Drain them and let them cool slightly so you can handle them easier when stuffing.

 Prepare the filling.
 The filling is such an easy step, all you need is a bowl and a spoon to mix together the cheeses, chopped rosemary, nutmeg, salt and pepper.

 Make the sauce.
 To make the sauce melt butter and minced garlic in a pan with the nutmeg.
 Then add in the pumpkin puree, half and half, parmigiano reggiano, rosemary, salt and pepper.
 Keep stirring until everything is combined and the sauce is smooth.